locize/blog/source/_posts/react-i18next.md

       - [👀 but there's more...](#more)
       - [📦 Let's prepare for production 🚀](#production)
   * [🎉🥳 Congratulations 🎊🎁](#congratulations)

+>Streamline your i18next setup process with this step-by-step guide.
+Get your localization framework up and running in no time and ensure smooth language transitions for your users.
+Follow the instructions and avoid any setup complications for your next international project.

 ## So first of all: "Why i18next?" <a name="why-i18next"></a>